JCYrepresents/HGT-Archaea-Workflows/Config_files/Config_Files.md

 # config_HGTector2.yaml for the HGTector2 main snakemake workflow
 This YAML configuration file defines the parameters and paths required to run **HGTector2** for detecting horizontal gene transfer (HGT) events.
-The provided YAML file and its parameters were used to run the analysis for the human gut archeome dataset.
+The provided YAML file and its parameters were used to run the analysis for the human gut archaeome dataset.

 ## Configuration Overview